kusalhettiarachchi/getting-and-clearning-data/CodeBook.md

 Prior to normalisation, acceleration measurements (variables containing `acc`) were made in *g*'s (9.81 m.s⁻²) and gyroscope measurements (variables containing `gyro`) were made in radians per second (rad.s⁻¹).

-Magnitudes of three-dimensional signals (variables containing `Magnitude`) were calculated using the Euclidean norm.
+Magnitudes of three-dimensional signals (variables containing `mag`) were calculated using the Euclidean norm.

 The measurements are classified in two domains: